enspiral/handbook/guides/github_for_beginners.md

 # Github for Beginners

+- [ ] the last section missing content

 _Psst, if you like video, scroll to the bottom for an awesome video intro series from Gabby, featuring onesies!_ 😺

 ## Why Git?